wouwei/threejstest/README.md

 06 : 21x21x21 terrain with merged random height cube (&lt;4630 cubes ) + adding orbital ( circling view )<br/>
 07 : 40x40x40 cubes (64K) in a huge cube + adding FPS + fixing a rendering issue + optimizing code logic.<br/>
 08 : optimising rendering with buffergeometry + bumping + phong  on a primitive surface .<br/>
+09 : Understanding UV and terrain geometry with triangles , a 8 primitive test with no functions.<br/>